-Our degree in international relations combines the subject’s original focus on the sources of war and conflict in the international system with a much broader focus, including issues such as: global migration, terrorism, climate change, the rise and fall of major powers, state collapse, global development, Russian politics, Middle Eastern politics and the factors that trigger global protest movements.
+Our international relations degree combines the subject’s original focus on the sources of war and conflict in the international system with a much broader focus, including issues such as: global migration, terrorism, climate change, the rise and fall of major powers, state collapse, global development, Russian politics, Middle Eastern politics and the factors that trigger global protest movements.
 Crucially, you will study a series of IR concepts and frameworks that will be vital in helping you to make sense of rapidly changing world.

 On this course you can: